Frequently Asked Questions about DPS Bus Transportation

 How do I know where my child’s bus stop is located?

 Bus routes, schedules, and stops will be provided to families through each individual child's school.
 Visit or call your school to get the most up-to-date information.
-You may also visit the Secure Bus Stop Information Service and enter your student's last name and ID number to check the bus assignment.

 I moved into a new neighborhood.
 Can I just send my child on the same bus as my neighbor when it comes?